liufeng2317/ADFWI/docs/version-plans/bv1.2/04-lowpass-filter-comparison.md

 ## Updated Decision

-Keep `multiScaleProcessing.lpass` as the default FWI low-pass path for now.
+`cutoff_freq` low-pass filtering should use `LegacyLowPassFilter` in the default FWI transform pipeline so existing `multiScaleProcessing.lpass` numerics are preserved.
-`LowPassFilter` remains a validated, differentiable, CPU/NPU-capable candidate, but it should not replace the legacy path until we either:
+`LowPassFilter` remains a validated, differentiable, CPU/NPU-capable candidate, but it should not replace the legacy-compatible path until we either:

 1. tune the FIR design and boundary handling to better match legacy behavior; or
 2. intentionally accept the new filter as a changed numerical method and document